In a world rapidly moving away from computers, we asked ourselves: how do we make a business system intuitively work on a phone?

 The current process wasn't optimized for mobile, which meant it needed rethinking.

 The solution came from an unlikely source: buying recommendations on e-commerce platforms.
-These recommendations reduce friction thereby encouraging more time and money spent on said platforms.
-In our case, the "next action" recommendations had the potential to give users simple single-screen management of documents.
+These recommendations reduce friction encouraging more time and money spent on their platforms.
+In our case, the "next action" recommendations give users simple single-screen management of documents.

 Since this presented a fundamental change in architecture, I came up with the idea to highlight the action column to help the user easily locate and understand it.
 User tests are ongoing (as of late-2021) but initial feedback is promising.